 WHAT YOUR GIFT SUPPORTS

-It costs more than $3M per year to fund our programs within the Amboseli-Tsavo-Kilimanjaro ecosystem.
-Your donation could help to pay for any of the following:
+It costs millions of dollars per year to fund our programs within the Amboseli-Tsavo-Kilimanjaro ecosystem.
+Your donation could help. to pay for any of the following:

 $10 covers one ranger's salary and rations for a day.